 My research interests centre on networked systems, particularly in the context of security and measurement.
-Currently, I am working on scalability of blockchain technologies as part of the DECODE project.
-I am also interested in measurement of IP liveness via active Internet scans.
-Another area of research is understanding online ecosystems, focusing on propaganda in online media and malvertizing over censorship circumvention tools.
+Currently, I am working on the design, scalability and applications of blockchains with George Danezis and Sarah Meiklejohn as part of the EU DECODE and EPSRC Glass Houses projects.
+I am also interested in measurement and characterization of IP liveness via active Internet scans.
+Another area of research is understanding online ecosystems, focusing on propaganda in online media.

 - Invited to serve in the PC of USENIX Workshop on Free and Open Communications on the Internet (FOCI) 2017.